Shares of Mgm Resorts Inte Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Mgm Resorts Inte Fall Below Previous 52-Week Low

-Shares of Mgm Resorts Inte (NYSE:MGM) traded at a new 52-week low today of $12.50.
-So far today approximately 110,000 shares have been exchanged, as compared to an average 30-day volume of 12.7 million shares.
+Shares of Mgm Resorts Inte (NYSE:MGM) traded today at $8.36, breaking its 52-week low.
+Approximately 2.9 million shares have changed hands today, as compared to an average 30-day volume of 14.7 million shares.

-Potential upside of 209.9% exists for Mgm Resorts Inte, based on a current level of $12.50 and analysts' average consensus price target of $38.74.
-The stock should run into initial resistance at its 200-day moving average (MA) of $29.26 and subsequent resistance at its 50-day MA of $29.37.
+Mgm Resorts Inte has overhead space with shares priced $8.55, or 77.9% below the average consensus analyst price target of $38.74.
+The stock should find initial resistance at its 50-day moving average (MA) of $28.42 and further resistance at its 200-day MA of $29.11.

 MGM Resorts International operates gaming, hospitality, and entertainment resorts.
 The Company offers accommodation, dining, meeting, convention and hospitality management services for casino and non-casino properties around the world.